-Menu item - SENSOR INPUT
+Menu item - SENSOR INPUT / 2SENSOR IN

-The SENSOR INPUT item is used to verify that the DIM is receiving a signal from the sensor.
+The SENSOR INPUT (2SENSOR IN) item is used to verify that the DIM or monitor electronics is receiving a signal from the sensor.
 When this item is entered, a voltage will be indicated on the display.
 The exact voltage displayed is relatively unimportant.
 It is more important that the voltage is changing which indicates the sensor is working correctly.